kdestasio/bidsQC/uoTutorial.md

     - Click "Create repository"
     - At the command line, make sure you are in your study directory.
 If you are not `cd` into it.
     - Follow the GitHub instructions to "create a new repository on the command line" by copy and pasting each command into your terminal.
+      - Note that when prompted for your password the first time you attempt to push your new repository, what is needed is your [personal access token)[#pull-bidsqc].
     - This is a good time to create your .gitignore file.
 Let's initialize it to ignore the folder that will contain our bids data, as well as our pycache and our logs directories.
         ```
         cat > .gitignore